 cause an access violation, crashing the Cygwin/X X Server.

-The Primary FB engine is deprecated.
-Primary FB works in the
+The Primary FB engine worked in the

 same manner that the original Cygwin/X X Server worked, namely, it